 So many of our patients who have a missing tooth are upset about how this problem ruins the appearance of their smile.
 Missing teeth can also get in the way of eating and speaking, not to mention impact your confidence when you’re hyper-aware of a hole in your smile.

 Yes, a missing tooth is an aesthetic issue, but that’s not the only complication.
 If a hole is left in your smile, your remaining teeth will eventually begin to shift to fill in the space.
 This drifting is not only unsightly, it can also cause tissue damage and lead to misalignment.
-One missing tooth can wreak havoc on your oral health.
+At Dentistry for life we know that one missing tooth can wreak havoc on your oral health, that's why we strive to provide the best dental bridges Philadelphia has to offer.

 Patients with missing teeth arrive at their current situation for varying circumstances.
 Maybe they were in a car accident or suffered a sports injury that knocked out their tooth or caused enough damage that the tooth had to be pulled.
 A tooth infection, abscess, or jawbone deterioration may call for an extraction.